mateusznowosielski/todo-react-apple/README.md

 * complete/uncomplete todo: click the circle checkbox.
 * show completed: visible only when there are completed todos, click 'Show' to reveal completed todos.
 * hide completed: click 'Hide' to view only uncompleted todos.
+* reorder todos: drag and drop todo within a list.

 ### To be implemented
 * sorting todos: completed on top
-* changing position of todos: by drag & drop
 * undo/redo: cmd+z / cmd+shift+z